 that get us to the destination.”

 If you wish, you can listen to my comments on designing and implementing small, safe experiments, or nudges at:https://open.spotify.com/show/3G2YI5M6gz21tVSwprXdSY?si=7lTi-pEIQxeOJjn4yv6Omw

-- Thinking it out means you will be watchful and organised;
+- Thinking it out means I will be watchful and organised;

-- just waiting to see what crops up is spontaneous and it is more likely to arise if you are curious in your own, everyday life.
+- just waiting to see what crops up is spontaneous and it is more likely to arise if I am curious about my everyday life.

-- just waiting to see assumes we do see, yet – sometimes – opportunities simply pass me by, unnoticed.
+- just waiting assumes I do see important possibilities, yet – sometimes – opportunities simply pass me by, unnoticed.

-- thinking it out is more likely to help you record important data as it is a problem when I miss evidence in front of me.
+- thinking it out is more likely to help me record important data.
+It can be a problem when I miss evidence in front of me.

-The way of doing something different is rather less important than YOU do it in the first place.
-Milton Erikson makes the point better than I do; take a look at the quotation at the head of this page.
+The way of doing something different is rather less important than YOU doing it in the first place.

 At the same time, doing a large experiment makes it difficult to know what made the important change.
 Large experiments make it difficult to be systematic.
 In that situation it is not always possible to ask the question: what do I do next?
 It is not so obvious what to build on.